 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 ASU 2016-13 replaced the incurred loss impairment methodology under current GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
 ASU 2016-13 requires use of a forward-looking expected credit loss model for accounts receivables, loans, and other financial instruments.
-Adoption of the standard requires using a modified retrospective approach through a cumulative-effect adjustment to retained earnings as of the effective date to align existing credit loss methodology with the new standard.
-Subsequent to issuing ASU 2016-13, the FASB issued ASU 2018-19, Codification Improvements to Topic 326, Financial Instruments - Credit Losses, or ASU 2018-19, for the purpose of clarifying certain aspects of ASU 2016-13.
-In May 2019, the FASB issued ASU 2019-05, Financial Instruments - Credit Losses (Topic 326): Targeted Transition Relief, or ASU 2019-05, to provide entities with more flexibility in applying the fair value option on adoption of the credit impairment standard.
-ASU 2018-19 and ASU 2019-05 have the same effective date and transition requirements as ASU 2016-13.
+Adoption of the standard requires using a modified retrospective approach through a cumulative-effect adjustment to retained earnings as of the effective date to align existing credit loss mothology with the new standard.
 ASU 2016-13 will be effective for all entities except public companies that are not smaller reporting companies for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years, using a modified retrospective approach.
 Early adoption is permitted.
-The

-Company plans to adopt ASU 2016-13 and related updates as of January 1, 2023.
+The Company plans to adopt ASU 2016-13 and related updates as of January 1, 2023.
 The Company is currently evaluating the impact of adopting this new accounting guidance on its condensed consolidated financial statements.